Quiet Confidence: The Unshakable Power You Already Have

 The False Promise of Swagger

-- It makes your self-worth dependent on others' perceptions
+It makes your self-worth dependent on others' perceptions

-- It requires constant maintenance and escalation
+It requires constant maintenance and escalation

-- It collapses the moment you face serious adversity
+It collapses when you face real adversity

 The person who needs to tell you how confident they are isn't confident at all.
 They're hoping you'll believe something they don't believe themselves.